Chung-Research-Group/AIM/docs/_sources/BreakLab.rst.txt

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~

 BreakLab uses the Danckwerts boundary conditions (BCs) for dispersed plug flow system.
-The BCs are summarised in table below.
+The BCs are summarized in the table below.

 .. list-table:: BreakLab Boundary Conditions
    :header-rows: 1